Gi60s/swagger-response/README.md

+# NOTE: This module is still a work in progress

 # swagger-response

 Working with the [swagger package](https://www.npmjs.com/package/swagger), this package provides a module that assists in constructing responses.
 [Swagger](https://www.npmjs.com/package/swagger) verifies that the response object matches the definition file when you try to send the response.